-- Provide opportunities for teachers to study scientifically based reading instruction - Provide opportunities for teachers to align curriculum, instruction and assessments in Language Arts. - Teachers participate in opportunities for pedagogical evidence-based practices. - Teachers participate in Professional Learning Teams that include learning and discussions of; environment for learning, grade-level standards and curriculum, evidence-based practices and using data for learning.
-The district will continue to provide PLT time every Wednesday for all staff. - All new staff will be trained in the district teaching and learning model focusing on environment for learning, standards and curriculum, evidence-based practices and using data for learning. - Develop professional library for all staff - Through workshops and professional learning communities: - o Identify students not meeting or partially meeting using Fastbridge, STAR and MCA data. - o Develop instructional strategies for interventions. - o Assess effectiveness of instructional strategies by interpreting data. - o Use a variety of classroom interventions to help struggling students or challenge advanced students. - Use interventions and micro-interventions (classroom within-lesson interventions) for instruction with students who are reading below grade level including ethnically diverse, special education or free/reduced populations.
+- Provide opportunities for teachers to study scientifically based reading instruction. - OG Fidelity for teachers to increase their fidelity in the classroom for better student growth. - Data literacy for teachers to help them better understand our district data systems, how to use them and what to do with the results. - Provide opportunities for teachers to align curriculum, instruction and assessments in Language Arts. - Teachers participate in opportunities for pedagogical evidence-based practices. - Teachers participate in Professional Learning Teams that include learning and discussions of; environment for learning, grade-level standards and curriculum, evidence-based practices and using data for learning.
+The district will continue to provide PLT time every Wednesday for all staff. - All new staff will be trained in the district teaching and learning model focusing on environment for learning, standards and curriculum, evidence-based practices and using data for learning. - Develop professional libraries for all staff - Through workshops and professional learning communities: - o Identify students not meeting or partially meeting using Fastbridge, STAR and MCA data. - o Develop instructional strategies for interventions. o Assess effectiveness of instructional strategies by interpreting data.

-- Training in the use of MCA test specifications and benchmark Achievement Level Descriptors. - Teachers will continue to use technology to enhance instruction.
+- o Use a variety of classroom interventions to help struggling students or challenge advanced students. - o Use interventions and micro-interventions (classroom within-lesson interventions) for instruction with students who are reading below grade level including ethnically diverse, special education or free/reduced populations. - Training in the use of MCA test specifications and benchmark Achievement Level Descriptors. - Teachers will continue to use technology to enhance instruction.

-ISD 318 Local Literacy Plan and all data required is developed and posted to the official district website and sent to the Minnesota Department of Education by July 1, 2022.
+ISD 318 Local Literacy Plan and all data required is developed and posted to the official district website and sent to the Minnesota Department of Education by July 1, 2023.